dimagi/commcare-cloud/hosting_docs/source/installation/migration/1-migrating-project.rst

+.. _migrate-project:

 Migrate a Project from one instance to a new instance
 =====================================================

 This document describes the process of migrating an individual project from Dimagi's cloud environment (or any other environment) to a new environment.
-If you are looking to migrate the entire environment to the new environment please see :doc:`/installation/migration/2-migrating-instance`.
+If you are looking to migrate the entire environment to the new environment please see :ref:`migrate-instance`.

 This process requires assistance from Dimagi if migrating from www.commcarehq.org, as some steps require administrative access to the old environment.
 To do that,